baker-lab/baker-lab.github.io/funders.md

 <section>
 	<h4>Funders</h4>
-	<p>We are grateful to receive funding from the following sources, which reflects the applied and interdisciplinary nature of our research:</p>
+	<p>We are grateful to receive/have received funding from the following sources, which reflects the applied and interdisciplinary nature of our research:</p>

 	<ul>
 		<li>
-			<h5>The Wellcome Trust</h5>
+			<h5>Wellcome</h5>
-			<p>Kate holds a Clinical Research Career Development Fellowship to look at how the genetic context of AMR impacts its transmission among bacterial populations.
-I have also been fortunate to receive Wellcome Trust funding indirectly through the University of Liverpool Institutional Stimulus Support Fund and through the AMS Springboard award.</p>
+			<p>Kate moved to the University of Liverpool with a Clinical Research Career Development Fellowship to look at how the genetic context of AMR impacts its transmission among bacterial populations.
+She has also been fortunate to receive Wellcome Trust funding indirectly through the University of Liverpool Institutional Stimulus Support Fund and through the Academy of Mecial Sciences Springboard award.
+Kate is also a co-director on the Liverpool Clinical PhD program for Global Health Priorities in the Global South.</p>
 		</li>
 		<li>
 			<h5>The Academy of Medical Sciences</h5>
-			<p>Kate holds a Springboard award from the Academy of Medical Sciences to study multispecies models of AMR transmission.</p>
+			<p>Kate held a Springboard award from the Academy of Medical Sciences to study multispecies models of AMR transmission.
+This award funded the beginning of her wet laboratory work.</p>
 		</li>
 		<li>
 			<h5>The Medical Research Council (UKRI)</h5>